introfog/GitWave/README.md

 ### 1. Multi-Repository Command Execution
 Execute bash commands in multiple repositories with a single command, making it easier to manage complex workflows.
 ### 2. Command Management
 Save your most used or tricky commands with notes, so you never have to remember the syntax again.
+Specify `{parameters}` for the command, to quickly run different scenarios.
 ### 3. Standalone Application
 GitWave is a standalone application that doesn't leave any footprint on your PC.
 It respects your system's cleanliness by ensuring that no unnecessary files or configurations are left behind,